satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

-ParaView 5.5.0 Release Notes
+Visocyte 5.5.0 Release Notes
 ============================

 The full list of issues addressed by this release is available [here](https://gitlab.kitware.com/visocyte/visocyte/milestones/7).
-Major changes made since ParaView 5.4.1 include the following:
+Major changes made since Visocyte 5.4.1 include the following:

 # Rendering Enhancements

 ## More updates to OSPRay ray traced rendering

-ParaView's Ray Traced Rendering capacity continues to evolve.
+Visocyte's Ray Traced Rendering capacity continues to evolve.
 In this release we've updated to a new version of OSPRay that gives us the ability to directly volume render Overlapping AMR and Unstructured Grid data in addition to the Structured Grid that we've had for a couple of releases now.
 We've also exposed